 EBCE and the City of Pleasanton will send notices in December and January to your PG&E billing address and an email to customers who have an email address on file with PG&E containing information about this service transition.
 To learn more about your electric service choices, please visit ebce.org/compare-plans-residential/ or ebce.org/compare-plans-business/ or contact EBCE’s call center at 1-833-699-EBCE (3223) during business hours (9 am - 5 pm on weekdays).

-EBCE will be hosting a series of webinars to review the basics about our service, and to answer any questions you have.
+EBCE hosted a series of webinars to review the basics about our service, and answered any questions.
+These webinars were recorded.

 - What is EBCE?

 East Bay Community Energy (EBCE) has been Pleasanton's power supplier providing cleaner, greener, and more affordable choices for electricity since April 2021.
 EBCE is a Community Choice Energy program, also known as Community Choice Aggregation, which allows public agencies to purchase electricity on behalf of their community members, instead of relying on PG&E to both procure and deliver energy.
 EBCE aprovides Pleasanton with more local control over our sources of energy as well as resilience and efficiency programs.
 EBCE's Board includes one elected official from each member city, and Pleasanton's appointee is Council Member Kathy Narum.

 - Why do I still receive bills from PG&E?